chile2706/8-week-sql/case study #3 - Foodie-Fi/README.md

 <img width="150" alt="Screen Shot 2024-01-10 at 10 40 24" src="https://github.com/chile2706/8-week-sql/assets/147631781/fb352fed-48a5-4950-8460-774c1f820c60">

 #### 6. What is the number and percentage of customer plans after their initial free trial?
-- approach: rank the customer choice of plan in ascending order by `start_date`, then the first plan would be the trial plan and the `second` one is what you are looking for
+- Approach: rank the customer choice of plan in ascending order by `start_date`, then the first plan would be the trial plan and the `second` one is what you are looking for
-- use `RANK() OVER(PARTITION BY ORDER BY)` to rank the customer choice of plan and choose `plan_id` which its ranking is 2
+- Use `RANK() OVER(PARTITION BY ORDER BY)` to rank the customer choice of plan and choose `plan_id` which its ranking is 2

 ```mysql
 SELECT